Special Committee on Research and Innovation

 A Regional RAC is organized in each of the four AASHTO regions.
 Membership in the Regional RACs is automatic, and is based on the state’s location in one of the AASHTO Regions.
 The official National RAC member is the designated Regional RAC member.
 Membership or associate membership is also granted to FHWA Regional Research and Technology Engineers/Program Managers and FHWA Division Engineers located in the FHWA regions and states covered by the AASHTO region.
 In RAC AASHTO Region I (RAC I) provinces of Canada are granted affiliate membership.
 Regional RACs support or sponsor most of the operational activities of the whole RAC organization, and in most instances Regional RACs are the vehicle to accomplish any items on a National RAC agenda.

-Each Regional RAC has a Chairperson and Secretary.
-RAC IV also includes a Vice Chairperson.
-The general duties of the Chairperson and Secretary are described in the following sections.
+Each Regional RAC has a Chairperson, Vice Chairperson, and Secretary.
+The general duties of Regional RAC leadership are described in the following sections.

 The Chairperson is appointed by AASHTO, based on the recommendation from the Regional RACs.
-Depending on the regional RAC, the Chairperson serves a term consistent with SCOR requirements, three years, or two years as generally specified for AASHTO committee chairpersons.
-The Chairperson presides over the activities of the committee, represents the Regional RAC before the National RAC and SCOR, and performs various other duties consistent with the position.
+Depending on the Regional RAC, the Chairperson serves a term consistent with R&I requirements, three years or two years, as generally specified for AASHTO committee chairpersons.
+The Chairperson presides over the activities of the region committee, represents the Regional RAC before the National RAC and R&I, and performs various other duties consistent with the position.
 The Regional Chair Checklist is a good resource for the Chairperson.
 It provides guidance on what to do when a new RAC member is appointed in the region.

 Each Regional RAC Chairperson has the authority to appoint subcommittees to accomplish the activities of the committee.

 Each Member Department of the Regional RACs has one vote.
 FHWA Associate Members do not have voting rights.
 Votes may be exercised by written proxy.

 The Regional RAC’s meet regularly via conference call or web meeting; meeting notes can be viewed on the Meetings home page.
 The schedule for these meetings is posted on the Research Program and Project Management (RPPM) website – The Regional RAC’s also host the annual summer national RAC meeting on a rotating schedule.